 “N Street Village feels like home for me.
 The Village truly embodies the model of treating every person with dignity and respect, right down to the daily greetings and inside jokes.
 I appreciate every opportunity to get to know and learn from all the clients and staff members, as they are what makes this job worthwhile.
 I feel very lucky to have been welcomed into a community that helps me grow in my understanding of structural inequalities within our country’s economic and sociopolitical systems.
 Through trainings about trauma-informed care and crisis response, N Street Village is also helping me acquire valuable skills to advocate and support our clients.
 Some of my daily tasks in the Wellness Center include acting as a liaison for health care professionals, distributing over-the-counter medicine, and leading a group about women’s empowerment.
 I also assist the Day Center with serving meals, distributing toiletry items, and forming closer relationships with clients.
 While I am still working on starting the HIV testing initiatives, I have been working with groups of clients and staff to promote education and information about the epidemic.
 All of these experiences combine into an enjoyable, exciting, and full experience at N Street Village.”

 Whitman-Walker Health (WWH) is a nonprofit health organization that provides comprehensive, accessible health care and community services in the Greater Washington region.
 This year, WWH hosted three members.
-Ezie Nguyen serves as the volunteer coordinator and HIV tester and risk reduction counselor with the +1 and healthy relationships program, Sam Singal serves as an HIV tester and REALTalk workshop facilitator, and Tim Utz serves as a health educator and PrEP coordinator.
+Ezie Nguyen serves as the volunteer coordinator and HIV tester and risk reduction counselor with the +1 Peer Mentor Program, Sam Singal serves as an HIV tester and REALTalk workshop facilitator, and Tim Utz serves as a health educator and PrEP coordinator.

 “Down the street from the Eastern Market metro station, a colorful door advertises free HIV and STI testing.
 Ringing the doorbell and hearing the familiar “You can pull on the door” welcomes one down the stairs into the Peer Education Center, more commonly known as the PEC.
 Here, I serve as an HIV and STI tester and counselor for clients who drop in to check their status.
 I’ve come to really enjoy the one-on-one interactions in the testing room, because despite an established set of steps that must be completed, each counseling session is unique.
 From joking around with clients to being a calm presence in the midst of a client’s anxiety, my time in the testing room has provided me with so many opportunities to connect with individuals and make an otherwise potentially uncomfortable or stressful experience more manageable.
 In my other role as a workshop facilitator, I assist with the ten-week health education and workforce preparedness program that equips youth to eventually serve as Peer Representatives leading outreach events in the community.
 Aside from the clients and youth who frequent the space, the individuals staffing the PEC are the reason I look forward to coming to work.
 We have our quiet days, but oftentimes you can find us roaring with laughter as someone relates an absurd story from their morning, tuning into a nature documentary or Jeopardy on the TV, or playing Just Dance on a staff member’s Nintendo Switch.
 The staff here really are a family, and I’m thankful to have witnessed that dynamic as we’ve both celebrated another’s success and pulled together in the face of another’s tragedy.
 Their commitment to each other and the youth who’ve grown up in this space is unparalleled in a professional setting, and I count myself lucky to be able to share in that energy on a daily basis.”

-During my time at the Tuesday & Thursday evening Sexual Health Clinic I serve as the PrEP Navigator and I assist with STI screening, HIV testing, and registration so that the clinic runs smoothly.
+During my time at the Tuesday and Thursday evening Sexual Health Clinic, I serve as the PrEP navigator and I assist with STI screening, HIV testing, and registration so that the clinic runs smoothly.
 This is a fast-paced environment with a lot of moving parts, but it enables us to see, test, and treat many patients in a short period of time.
 It is so amazing that WWH has the resources to offer these testing and treatment services for free and I have learned to really understand the important impact this has from a public health standpoint.

 I can’t imagine what kind of future medical provider I would be had I not taken a risk and embarked on such a life changing journey with the Washington AIDS Partnership.
 I have had the chance to interact with so many diverse groups of people, and I love it.
 From the nuances of medicine to the dynamic world of health insurance, every day I learn so much.
 I am more confident in my ability to interact in a clinical setting with patients and I plan to use my experiences in public health to better care for the community as a medical provider.”